Yellowstone National ParkJul 292011

 This rock formation on the way to the East Gate is known as the ‘Holy City.”
-It is called this as it resembles the sillouette of the ancient city of Jerusalem.
-It was formed millions of years ago by volacanic activity.
+It is called this as it resembles the silhouette of the ancient city of Jerusalem.
+It was formed millions of years ago by volcanic activity.

 Chimney Rock is another unique formation on the road from Cody to Yellowstone.

 Elephant Head is another interesting formation on the way Yellowstone

 As we drive through the East Gate and up Sylvan Pass, we see evidence of the heavy snow melt as water cascades down the sides of the mountain.

 As we drive through an open meadow before Yellowstone Lake, we see a field of beautiful wildflowers.
 This was an exceptional year for snow in the mountains during late Spring.
 Thus, the rivers are flowing at maximum.
 This is the Yellowstone River where we had lunch.
 You can see the trees in the middle of the river.
 This was a small island now covered by water.